 During the summer, Otis Continuing Education and Pre-College Programs offers a full day of courses, five days a week, for children ages 5-15.
 If desired, children and teens can attend both a morning and afternoon session.
-A supervised lunch break is available, for a nominal \$50 fee for those students who attend a full day (meals not included).
+A supervised lunch break is available for a nominal \$50 fee, for those students who attend a full day (meals not included).
+This fee is paid upon check-in on the first day of each 2-week session.
 Weekend courses are also available throughout the summer.
 Please call (310) 665-6850 for further information.

-All courses take place at Otis College of Art and Design's Elaine & Bram Goldsmith Campus.
+All courses take place at Otis College of Art and Design's Elaine & Bram Goldsmith Campus, unless otherwise noted.

-SUMMER CAMP / SESSION 1: JUNE 9 - JUNE 20
+SUMMER CAMP / SESSION 1: JUNE 8 - JUNE 19

-The Portrait in 2D and 3D: Ages 5-8 and 9-12
+The Portrait in 2D and 3D: Ages 5-8 and 9-12\